- Start Prepping

 Take a look at the packs in the supermarket as some Italian pasta varies quite widely in their expiry dates.

-Dried fruits, or dehydrated fruits, are fruits that have been dried out such as raisins, apricots, apple and of course dates.
+Dried fruits, or dehydrated fruits, are fruits that have been dried out such as raisins, apricots, apple and of course dates, but the possibilities don’t stop there.
+You can really dehydrate any fruit and many vegetables.

 Most dehydrated fruits will keep well up to five years, but dates and raisins may keep a bit longer if stored in the same preserved way as beans but in a cooler temperature.